-The SmartFusion2 MPM Reference Design uses a standard 2-wire I2C slave interface, which is by default implemented using the SmartFusion2 MSS I2C\1 interface.
+SmartFusion2 MPM Reference Design uses a standard 2-wire IC slave interface, which is by default implemented using the SmartFusion2 microcontroller subsystem (MSS) I2C\1 interface.
 The host can perform block reads and writes of up to 64 bytes at a time.

-The SmartFusion2 MPM Reference Design I2C protocol conforms to the I2C v2.1 Specification utilizing 7-bit addressing format at effective 100 Kbps and 400 Kbps data rates2.
-For more information on I2C, refer to the Philips/NXP I2C Specification Document.
+The SmartFusion2 MPM Reference Design IC protocol conforms to the Philips Inter-Integrated Circuit (IC) v2.1 Specification utilizing 7-bit addressing format at effective 100 kbps and 400 kbps data rates.
+For more information on I2C, please consult the Philips/NXP I2C specification document.

-For more information on how this pertains to the MSS I2C or CoreI2C, refer to the appropriate IP/hardware and firmware driver datasheet/handbook.
+For more information on how this pertains to the MSS IC or CorelC, refer to the appropriate IP/hardware and firmware driver datasheet/handbook.

-Refer to section "I2C Register Map" section for specific configuration register information.
+Refer to section "IC Register Map" section for specific configuration register information.